MARINE ANIMAL RESPONSE POLICIES, ACKNOWLEDGEMENTS, WAIVERS,

 or mobile/web applications such as sighting reports, email narratives or

-supplemental photos and other content that is used by HMAR or NOAA in the
+supplemental photos and other content that is used by HMAR or our government partners in the

 course of our work.